jesford/setup-new-macbook/setup_macbook.md

 ### Python
 - Python should already exist; check version with ```python --version```
-- Download and install Anaconda for OS X, with all default settings (Python 2 was still the default when I most recently did this)
+- Download and install Anaconda for OS X, with all default settings (Python 2 was still the default when I most recently did this).
-- create a Python 3 environment containing all the standard Anaconda
+- Create a Python 3 environment containing all the standard Anaconda packages:
-packages:
 ```sh
 conda create -n python3 python=3 anaconda
 ```

-	- this environment can be activated with ```source activate python3``` and deactivated with ```source deactivate```.
+- This environment can then be activated with ```source activate python3``` and deactivated with ```source deactivate```.

 ### Version Control